This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Step 2.
 Make Sure Your Charger is Well Ventilated

-You will want to make sure that your charging cord adapter is in a well-ventilated area.
-If it is not, there is a chance that it will overheat, causing it to shut down or malfunction.
+You will want to ensure that your charging cord adapter is in a well-ventilated area.
+If it is not, it could overheat, causing it to shut down or malfunction.

-Either way, the charger will not work again until it cools down.
-Make sure your cord is not covered by blankets or coats and is not in contact with any source of added heat.
+Either way, the MacBook Pro charger will not work again until it cools down.
+Ensure your cord is not covered by blankets or coats and is not in contact with any heat source.

 You will be able to feel the adapter and notice that it is hot to the touch if this is the cause of your charging issue.

 Over time, your charging cord can get worn out.
-The plastic covering that surrounds the electrical wiring underneath can break or start to tear apart and eventually this can lead to the cord not being able to hold a charge like it used to.
+The plastic covering surrounding the electrical wiring can break or start to tear apart, eventually damaging the cable.

-It’s easy to see if this is the problem.
+A damaged charging cord is easy to diagnose.
 Examine the length of your charger for any signs of damage.
-If you see exposed metal wiring or the cord covering damaged significantly, this could very well be the reason for your charging issues.
+If you see exposed metal wiring or the cord covering damaged significantly, this could be the reason for your Macbook Pro’s charging issues.

-You could try covering the damaged area with electrical tape but usually, that is a temporary fix and the best thing to do would be to get a new charging adapter altogether.
+You could try covering the damaged area with electrical tape.
+Still, that is usually a temporary fix, and the best thing to do would be to get a new MacBook Pro charging adapter.